Sept. 5, 2021

 John Deere, born in 1804 in Rutland, Vermont, was a blacksmith who founded what would eventually become Deere & Company in 1837.
 John Deere began his blacksmith apprenticeship in 1821 at the age of 17, and he entered the trade in 1826.
-He married Demarius Lamb in 1827 and together they had nine children.
+He married Demarius Lamb in 1827 and together, they had nine children.

 John Deere moved from Vermont to Illinois in 1836 because of an economic downturn in Vermont, and he realized the demand for blacksmithing was higher in Illinois.

-John Deere's initial blacksmith shop in Grand Detour, Illinois was a humble 1,378 square feet.
-The shop manufactured a variety of common items blacksmiths made during that time including shovels, pitchforks, and (of course) John Deere's innovative self-scouring steel plow.
+John Deere's initial blacksmith shop in Grand Detour, Illinois, was a humble 1,378 square feet.
+The shop manufactured a variety of common items blacksmiths made during that time including, shovels, pitchforks, and (of course) John Deere's innovative self-scouring steel plow.

-Demand for John Deere's self-scouring steel plow grew rapidly because it was innovative and enabled farmers to work their fields more efficiently.
+Demand for John Deere's self-scouring steel plow rapidly grew because it was innovative and enabled farmers to work their fields more efficiently.
 Other contemporary plows were made out of cast iron or wood, and they performed poorly in the often soggy Midwestern fields.
 John Deere realized that using smooth steel from a Scottish steel saw blade was much more efficient and did not get stuck in the mud as easily.

 Early John Deere steel plow circa 1845 on display in Henry Ford Museum

-As demand for John Deere's plow grew he moved his shop to Moline, Illinois (same metro area as the Company's present-day headquarters) along the east bank of the Mississippi River.
+As demand for John Deere's plow grew, he moved his shop to Moline, Illinois (same metro area as the Company's present-day headquarters) along the east bank of the Mississippi River.
 Rivers and waterways were critical for industries during the 19th century because we did not yet have trucks and highways - water transportation was the cheapest and most efficient mode of moving goods and raw materials.
 The new riverside location enabled John Deere to procure raw materials and parts faster and cheaper, as well as ship his finished goods to customers far away.

-John Deere's plow was instrumental in enabling western migration of settlers during the 1800s.
+John Deere's plow was instrumental in enabling the western migration of settlers during the 1800s.
 The plow enabled farmers to do more with less, which improved farming efficiency and production.
 By 1855, Deere's factory had sold more than 10,000 plows, and it became known as "The Plow that Broke the Plains."

 John Deere was a thoughtful man with foresight, drive, and strong ethics.
 He insisted on making high-quality equipment, and he often chose to take the higher path during business dealings.
 He once said, "I will never put my name on a product that does not have in it the best that is in me."